2013 NISSAN PULSAR HATCH REVIEW

 A lot of that added appeal comes from the availability of a turbocharged 1.6 litre engine, which is not offered in the sedan.
 Perky and powerful, it adds substantial punch to the Pulsar’s on-road performance.

+Certainly, the range-topping turbocharged SSS will grab the attention of buyers.
 At just under $30k it’s a pricey proposition, but worth the coin thanks to a fat feature set.

 But one rung down sits the ST-S. It’s also turbocharged and shares most of its mechanicals with the SSS, yet costs just $24,990.
 If you can live without the extra luxuries of the SSS, the ST-S is undoubtedly the one to get.

 “Plain and inoffensive” is the Pulsar’s formula, at least when it comes to interior design.
-The big, organically-styled dash lacks panache and visual “wow” factor, but it’s clean, functional and ergonomically sound.
+The big, organically-styled dash lacks panache and visual 'wow factor, but it’s clean, functional and ergonomically sound.

 The instruments are clear, the steering wheel is a comfortable shape and there are plenty of soft-touch surfaces on the upper dash and door trims.